-Creating a close and positive parent child relationship is probably the most crucial aspect of parenting.
-Despite its importance, a strong relationship is rarely the focus of day-to-day parent-child interactions.
-Find out why your relationship with your kid is important and how to strengthen it effectively.
+Creating a close and positive parent child relationship is a crucial aspect of parenting.
+Despite its importance, building a strong relationship is rarely the focus of day-to-day life.
+Find out why your relation with your kid is important and how to strengthen it effectively.

 Why Is A Parent Child Relationship Important

 A parent child relationship is important because it directly affects a child’s physical, emotional, social and attachment development, which determines the child’s future personality, behavior, relationship and life choices.

 In other words, a parent child relationship forms the foundation of the child’s future success.
 A study at the Harvard University shows that a loving parental relation is the strongest predictor of a child’s future success1.